jobrunr/website/content/en/documentation/configuration/fluent/_index.md

   - the Fluent API is started using JobRunr.configure()
   - after that, a `StorageProvider` is created with a DataSource that is defined in the `JobRunrStorageConfiguration` Spring configuration class.
   - a `JobActivator` is defined which uses the `getBean` method of the Spring `ApplicationContext`
-  - the `BackgroundJobServer` itself is started by means of the `useDefaultBackgroundJobServer` method
+  - the `BackgroundJobServer` itself is started by means of the `useBackgroundJobServer` method
   - the Dashboard is also started

 ## Advanced Configuration